ketr4x/wordle-cli/readme.md

 - File synchronization
 - Statistics
 - Leaderboards
-- A flutter version for all platforms
+- A Flutter version for all platforms

 ## Installation
 ### Python CLI